tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/MANUAL.md

 Once you have registerd a clock, its *name* is reserved.
 If somebody else tries to register a clock with the same name to steal it, such registration is ignored.

+When a clock has not been used in 48 hours, it will automatically be removed.

 ## Let other users access the clock
 Other users can access your newly created clock in these steps:
 1. Open a web browser window.